martno/csvplot/README.md

 # CSV Plot

-Make statistical visualizations of CSV and Excel files
+Make statistical visualizations of CSV and Excel files in a dashboard

 ## Install